stomioka/sdtm_mapper/README.md

 ## Notes:
 pip installation package is still under development.
 For now, please clone this git if you want to try.
 You have to have an environment to use **tensorflow**, **keras**, **scikit-learn** etc.

 If you want to contribute for adding more models for different SDTM domains, please join [PhUSE ML Project Community](https://www.phusewiki.org/wiki/index.php?title=Machine_Learning_/_Artificial_Intelligence).
-Most of the work is done during the weekends or evening.
+Most of the work has been done during the weekends or evening.
 Your contributions are always welcome!

 **Notes about the trained models**: